nilamdeka23/GameOfLife/README.md

 # Game Of Life
-a native Android Game inspired by "The Game of Life".
+A native Android Game inspired by "The Game of Life".
 ###### One can download a working signed apk of this app from [here](https://github.com/nilamdeka23/GameOfLife/blob/master/app/app-release.apk?raw=true)

 ### What is "The Game of Life"?